isbhsun/Food-Deserts/README.md

-# Food Insecurity
+# Predicting Food Insecurity
 ## Isabella Sun

 ## Introduction
 Food insecurity is the disruption for food intake or patterns due to a lack of resources.
 Commonly, lack of resources means not having enough money to buy food.
 It can also mean not having physical access to food, by living in neighborhoods without full-service supermarkets and grocery stores and not having adequate access to transportation.
 This is important because individuals living in households that suffer from food insecurity (whether it be temporary or long-term), are at higher risk for negative health outcomes.<sup>[1](#foot1)</sup>

-In this project, I build a model to predict household food insecurity using data from the Fed's 2019 Survey of Household Economics and Decisionmaking.
+In this project, I build a model to predict household food insecurity using data from the Fed's 2020 Survey of Household Economics and Decisionmaking.

 ## Data
-I used data from the Federal Reserve Board's [Survey of Household Economics and Decisionmaking](https://www.federalreserve.gov/consumerscommunities/shed.htm) (SHED).
+I used data from the Federal Reserve Board's 2020 [Survey of Household Economics and Decisionmaking](https://www.federalreserve.gov/consumerscommunities/shed.htm) (SHED).
 This is an annual survey that asks respondents questions in a range of topics related to their financial well-being.

+There were 4165 households in the sample.

 ### Feature Engineering Methodology
 With the dataset containing many features to choose from, I narrowed down the relevant features to include in the model with 2 strategies.
 The first was by examining what other researchers and experts in the space have previously found to be relevant factors to food insecurity, and the second was to include features that would not be unique to this dataset/survey.